Jeevyy/Computer-Graphics-GRP-6/README.md

-# Computer-Graphics: ICS 3C - Group 6
+# Computer-Graphics: ICS 3C - Group 6 CAT 1
 ## About

-This Python project demonstrates how to process student data from an Excel file.
-It includes functions for generating email addresses, separating students by gender, identifying special characters in names, merging data into one file, and shuffling the data.
+This Python3 development project establishes an environment for data processing and file manipulation.
+It structures a PyCharm project, imports a massive dataset, and accomplishes three main tasks.
+It creates language-specific files and a comprehensive translation dataset ensurimg clean file management with GitHub integration.

-## Files
+## Python Files

-- `functions.py`: Contains functions for generating email addresses and checking special characters.
+- `functions.py`: Contains functions to answer the queations for generating files from Excel to Jsonl.
-- `constraints.py`: Placeholder for constraints or configurations (if needed).
 - `main.py`: The main program file that loads, processes, and analyzes student data.

-## Data
+## Data Produced

-- `testfile.xlsx`: The input Excel file containing student data.
-- `merged_students.xlsx`: The merged Excel file with all student data.
-- `shuffled_students.json`: JSON file containing shuffled student data.
-- `output_emailF.xlsx`: Excel file with generated email addresses.
+- `Excel_Files`: The output excel files thats contains id's of all langauges.
+- `JSONL_Files`: The jsonl files that contain the pretty printed jsonl formatted for each language.
+- `JSONL_Output`: Contains DE, SW and EN jsonl files.
+- `translations.json`: Large json file showing all the translations from en to xx with id and utt for all the train sets.

 ## Usage